lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

   ![Subgroup under multiple groups error message appears](./media/groups-012-subgroup-is-under-two-groups-warning.png)

 If this happens, you'll need to choose a single group to place above this subgroup.

+## Why can't I edit this group?

+Intune for Education is made to be a streamlined way to manage your devices in your schools.
+It uses Intune, an enterprise product, to act as the backbone of how it manages apps and groups.
+Certain admins in your organization will use both the full Intune console and the Intune for Education console to create specialty groups.
+You will need to ask the IT admin with the most access to your systems to modify these groups.

 ## Delete a group